 Literary agents, top editors and publishers, on the other hand, help a new writer understand the unknown arena of literary publishing.
 They are able to share their insight about new trends, what they are looking for, what the market is like today and they will even talk about markets you perhaps never heard of.
 This can open up your mind to new possibilities.

 You will also hear about current issues in the industry and how things change in the literary world with the influence of world events and peoples’ changing views on different topics.
 For example, the #MeToo movement affected romance writing in a profound way.
 I found it fascinating to hear what the people in the publishing industry have to say about this, which is a game-changer in particular sub-genres of romance novel writing.

 Meeting with one of these professionals is one of the best ways to learn firsthand about the publishing world.

 3. To have the opportunity to network:

 Writer’s conferences are also great opportunities to network and meet people and professionals who have already made it in this industry as well as other writers advanced or beginning just like you, and who are interested and passionate about writing.

 In general, being a writer is a very solitary occupation, as you know very well.
-So, finding a group of people with the same love for writing and who take this business as serious as you do is a wonderful way to feel connected and a part of something bigger, an entire community of like-minded people.
+So, finding a group of people with the same love for writing and who take this business as seriously as you do is a wonderful way to feel connected and a part of something bigger, an entire community of like-minded people.
 This is very inspiring and energizing because as a writer doing it all by yourself and alone can be difficult and draining, especially when you don’t have a strong support system or when you are just starting out.

 The most important benefit of networking is the fact that this might be the single most important aspect for building and preparing the way towards being published.
 You will be able to start relationships, finding either a new friend, a group, a critique partner, a published author who is open and willing to mentor you, someone who can connect you with an agent or an editor.
 It’s a way of starting to carve your place in the writing world.